Installing the Azure PowerShell Service Management module

 The cmdlets referenced in this documentation are for managing legacy Azure resources that use Service Management APIs.
 See the Az PowerShell module for cmdlets to manage Azure Resource Manager resources.

 Installing Azure PowerShell from the PowerShell Gallery is the preferred method of installation.

 The Azure PowerShell Service Management module only works with Windows PowerShell.
-It is not cross-platform and does not run on Linux or macOS.
+It is not compatible with PowerShell version 6 or higher and does not run on Linux or macOS.

 Step 1: Install PowerShellGet

 Installing items from the PowerShell Gallery requires the PowerShellGet module.
 Make sure you have the appropriate version of PowerShellGet and other system requirements.
 Run the following command to see if you have PowerShellGet installed on your system.

 Get-InstalledModule -Name PowerShellGet -AllVersions | Select-Object -Property Name, Version, Path

 You should see something similar to the following output:

 Name Version Path ---- ------- ---- PowerShellGet 220.127.116.11 C:\Program Files\WindowsPowerShell\Modules\PowerShellGet\18.104.22.168\PowerShellGet.psd1

 If you do not have PowerShellGet installed, see the How to get PowerShellGet.